-Even the best performing and most energy efficient heating and air conditioning system means little if there is poor indoor air quality.
+Even the best performing and most energy efficient HVAC systems mean little if there is poor indoor air quality.
 Below are three tips on how to improve the indoor air quality of your home:

 1. Replace the HVAC Air Filter